 The Colorado State University Physics major is designed to give each student a good basic background in physics, but allow flexibility in course selection so students can prepare for diverse careers.
 The Physics major is offered in two “concentrations”, Physics and Applied Physics, which have most requirements in common and lead to the same degree (B.S. in Physics).
-Two concentrations are offered: Physics and Applied Physics.
 The former is the standard concentration, and is recommended for students planning to apply to graduate programs in Physics or related disciplines.
 The latter requires the student to select a specific “field’: there are a variety to choose from, and each has its own menu of associated electives.
 The Applied Physics concentration is ideal for students who are double-majoring in other technical disciplines, or who anticipate further education towards a career in health professions (including, notably, Medical Physics).

 All physics majors are required to take a core set of courses in Physics, Chemistry, Mathematics, and Communications.
 To round out your curriculum, you select courses that fit your personal interests and long-term goals.
 There are also University breadth requirements (the All-University Core Curriculum) that give your education greater diversity.